practicalli/spacemacs/docs/snippets/clojure-lsp/custom-snippets.md

   $0"}
 ```

-> #### Hint::Escape string quotes in snippet body
+!!!
+HINT "Escape string quotes in snippet body"
-> Use `\` character before the open and closing `"` character of any string that is part of the snippet body.
+    Use ++backslash++ character before the open and closing ++double-quote++ character of any string that is part of the snippet body.
 For example, doc-strings in function definitions or the string in `testing` function.

 ### Clojure code driven snippet - built-in snippets only